The Newborn Screening Family Education Program: Learn. Connect. Advocate.

 - COVID-19 and Newborn Screening Series: From Emergency to Everyday: Family Reflections on a Year of COVID-19 in Newborn Screening

 - Newborn Screening is You: Connecting, Sharing, and Building with Families

 Families are at the center of all we do, which is why we began the process of building Navigate Newborn Screening by asking families what they wanted.
 But it doesn't end there.
 Expecting Health has created the Navigate Newborn Screening Ambassador Program — a network of family leaders who are trained to:

 This network includes over 20 family leaders representing a diverse range of lived experiences in newborn screening across the country and US territories.

 These ambassadors engage in activities that work toward improved systems of care in newborn screening and beyond.
 You can learn more about our Navigate Newborn Screening Ambassadors here:

 Your thoughts matter:

-We want to continually improve this module.
-If there is a topic you would like to see covered in the module, let us know.
-If you have any suggestions, you can leave a comment within the module or reach out to us!
+Education is an evolving process.
+If there is a newborn screening topic you would like to see incorporated into these program efforts, let us know.
+If you have any suggestions, reach out to us!